plexinc/papr/docs/api/papr.md

 ## `initialize`

-Initialize existing and future registered models with a mongo db instance
+Initialize existing and future registered models with a mongo db instance.

 **Parameters:**